Tim Natusch

+Background

 In his early years he lived with his family in Papua New Guinea before moving to New Zealand with his parents and settling in the coastal township of Waikanae, roughly 100 km north of the capital city, Wellington.
 To further his sporting ambitions Natusch attended Wellington College.
 Due to the distance between his home in Waikanae and school in Wellington, Natusch would regularly stay at his sister's in Karori.
 During this time he was a regular edition to the Number 21 Wright's Hill school bus.
 Other past well known travellers on this service include Robert Ford, James Speight, Russell Weir and Tom Everton.